Everything You Need To Know About Getting Fit

 Can you be fit and fat?

-Blair and his team of scientist posed the question “Can you be fit and fat?”.
-For eight years Blair and his team studied the health of nearly 20,000 men between the ages of 30 and 83.
-He put them through complete physical assessments including treadmill tests for cardiovascular fitness and body-composition assessments.
+“Can you be fit and fat?” was a question posed by Professor Steven Blair of the University of South Carolina.
+For eight years, Blair and his team studied the health of nearly 20,000 men between the ages of 30 and 83.
+He put them through complete physical assessments including treadmill tests for cardiovascular fitness and body composition assessments.
 The results concluded that fitness turned out to be a far more reliable predictor of health and longevity than either weight or BMI.

-Unfit men with BMIs of less than 27 (see BMI scale here) had a death rate that was 2.8 times greater than men with BMIs of 30 or higher (considered obese) who were moderately fit.
+Unfit men with BMIs of less than 27 had a death rate that was 2.8 times greater than men with BMIs of 30 or higher (considered obese) who were moderately fit.

 What is Fit?